-Stamp Duty is now only payable when the sale value of a transfer exceeds £1,000.
+Stamp Duty on shares is now only payable to HMRC when the sale value of a transfer exceeds £1,000.

 What are pre-emption rights of existing shareholders?

-This provision protects owners against the unfair dilution of their investments because it enables them to maintain their existing proportion of ownership and control.
-For example:
+This provision protects members against the unfair dilution of their shares because it enables them to maintain their existing proportion of ownership and control.

-The rights and powers of directors, including the power to transfer and allot, are outlined in the Companies Act 2006, the articles of association and any service agreement between the company and director.
-Members have the power to change these rights at any time by passing a resolution.
+The rights and powers of directors, including the power to transfer and allot shares, are outlined in the Companies Act 2006, the articles of association, and any service agreement between the company and the director.
+However, members have the power to alter these rights at any time by passing a resolution.

-Transfers can usually be authorised by directors, but due to the impact transfers can have on members’ beneficial rights and controlling interests, it is often desirable to prohibit directors from authorising transfers without the permission of existing members.
+Share transfers can usually be authorised by directors.
+However, due to the impact that transfers can have on members’ beneficial rights and controlling interests, directors are sometimes prohibited from authorising transfers without the permission of existing members.

-When a director has no power to authorise transfers, the members must pass a resolution to grant such authorisation to the director or to permit the transfer on that occasion.
+When a director has no power to authorise the transfer of company shares, the members must pass a resolution to either grant such authorisation to the director or permit the transfer on that occasion.

 Directors’ power to issue company shares